sendgrid/docs/content/docs/ui/account-and-settings/billing.md

 ##     Billing frozen and billing warned

+If your account payments aren’t up-to-date you may see one of the following warning states in displayed in your account.

 **Billing warned - “You have unpaid invoices.
-Please update your payment details or retry payment.”**
+Please update your payment details or retry your payment.”**

 This is a warning that your service may be interrupted unless you settle any outstanding balance on your account.
-This warning may occur if the card on file for your account gets declined when we attempt to process payment on the first of the month.
+This warning may occur if the card on file for your account gets declined when we attempt to process your payment on the first of the month.

 To update your account, please update your credit card on file by logging into the SendGrid UI and going to the Plan & Billing tab on your [Account Details page]( https://app.sendgrid.com/account/billing).
 Update your card information and then click **Save**.
 Once you update the card on file, the payment processes automatically, and your account is unfrozen.

 **Billing Frozen**

 If you find your account suddenly unable to send mail within the first week of the month, your account could be in a billing frozen state.
-This state occurs when the card on file for your account gets declined when we attempted to process payment on the first of the month.
+This state occurs when the card on file for your account gets declined when we attempted to process your payment on the first of the month.

 To reactivate your account, please update your credit card on file by logging into the SendGrid UI and going to the Plan & Billing tab on your [Account Details page]( https://app.sendgrid.com/account/billing).
 Update your card information and then click **Save**.
 Once you update the card on file, the payment processes automatically, and your account is unfrozen.

+## Packages (Plans?)

+### Marketing

+This [package(plan?)](https://sendgrid.com/pricing/) will charge for any Single Sends, Automations, and both your contact storage and emails you send through Marketing.
+Sending emails with this package will not deduct from your Email API plan.

+*Free*:
+List features included (reference new pricing page) Limits
+6,000 emails/month
+Emails sent via Single Sends or Automation count towards your allotment.
+You’ll be alerted when you’ve reached your limit each month.
+Any Single Sends you attempt to send that exceed your 6,000 limit will send partially up to that limit.
+For example,  if you have 400 emails left and attempt to send a Single Send to an audience of 1,000, 600 of the emails will be dropped.
+Similarly, Automations will cease sending once you’ve hit 6,000 emails via Marketing Campaigns in a month.
+If a contact meets the entry criteria of an Automation after you’ve reached your send limit, they will not receive any emails, and will not be “caught up” once you upgrade your plan or a new month allotment increases.
+2,000 contacts/month
+You’ll be alerted when you’ve reached your limit each month Contacts you attempt to upload via CSV or that are added via Signup Forms or the Contacts API will be dropped if you exceed 2,000 in a month.
+You will be receive a notification via emailalerted via your notification email when contacts are not successfully added via CSV upload or Contacts API.
+You will not be alerted when new signups submit via your Signup Form but are not added due to having reached your contact limits.
+These signups are not recoverable.
+When you upgrade, signups from Signup Forms will resume adding to your contacts.

+*What to do if you’ve reached your limit*:

+To keep your Automations and Signup Forms active, upgrade to Basic or Advanced.
+Once you upgrade, your account will never be blocked due to limits, you’ll simply pay overages for usage that exceeds your Basic or Advanced tier allotment.

+*Basic*:
+Features included (from pricing page)
+Overage rates (from pricing page)
+*Advanced*:
+Features included (from pricing page)
+Overage rates (from pricing page)

+If you exceed your plan allotment of contacts or overages you will be charged a small amount per email sent and per contact stored, above the limits of your current Marketing package.
+Any overage charges get added to the invoice of the month  _after_ the over-limit sending and contact storage occurred.

-##     Email credits
+### Email API

-Every email processed by SendGrid uses an email credit.
-Free, Essentials, Pro, and Premier accounts will see their email credits reset the 1st day of each month at 12:01 Pacific Time.
+This [package(plan?)](https://sendgrid.com/pricing/) includes charges for any emails you send over the Twilio SendGrid Email API.
+Sending emails through the API with this package will not deduct from your Marketing plan.

+*Free*:
+*Essentials*:
+*Pro*:
+*Premier*:

+## Limits and Overage Rates

+*What to do if you’ve reached your limit*:

+You will be charged a small amount per-email for each email that you send beyond the limit of your current package.
+Any overage charges get added to the invoice of the month _after_ the over-limit sending occurred.
-##     Overages
+##     Overage Rates

 Depending on your package, you will be charged a small amount per-email for each email that you send beyond the credit limit of your current package.
 Any overage charges get added to the invoice of the month _after_ the over-limit sending occurred.